raphaellyv/Fullstack-Developer/README.md

 Users Management App is a Ruby on Rails responsive application to manage users.
 This system allows:

-- An admin to access a User Admin Dashboard.
+- An Admin to access a User Admin Dashboard.
-- An Admin to see on Dashboard:
+- An Admin to see on the Dashboard:
   - Total number of Users
   - Total number of Users grouped by Role
-- As an Admin, I must be redirected to User Admin Dashboard after login
+- An Admin to be redirected to the User Admin Dashboard after login.
 - An Admin to list, create, edit and delete Users.
 - An Admin to toggle the User Role.
-- An Admin to import a Spreadsheet into the system, in order to create new Users
+- An Admin to import a Spreadsheet into the system, in order to create new Users.
 - An Admin to see the progress of Users imports.
-- An User to be redirected to their Profile after login
+- A User to be redirected to their Profile after login.
-- An User to be able only to see their info, edit and delete their profile.
+- A User to be able only to see their info, edit and delete their profile.
 - Visitors to register themselves as normal Users.

 ![Admin dashboard](image-2.png)